LuiggiOn/LuiggiOn/README.md

 # Hi, I'm Luiggi!

 #### I'm a web developer and a great enthusiast about learning and get new knowledges.
-Also, I have IT Technician Education and studying a Bachelor of Technology (Computer Science).
+Also, I have IT Technician Education and studying the Bachelor of Technology (Computer Science).

 ### Github stats
 ![Luiggi's GitHub stats](https://github-readme-stats.vercel.app/api?username=luiggigarcia&show_icons=true&theme=)